-For more information about Circus Day, the Indiana Experience, or other IHS programs, call (317) 232-1882 or visit IHS online at www.indianahistory.org.
+For more information about Circus Day, the Indiana Experience or other IHS programs, call (317) 232-1882 or visit IHS online at www.indianahistory.org.

-Did You Know: Indiana’s Circus Connections
+About Indiana’s Circus Connections

 By the early 1900s, the circus industry had grown—becoming the most popular form of entertainment in the United States.
 A number of the nation’s premier shows set up winter quarters in Indiana, establishing a lasting link between the circus and the Hoosier state.
-Today, Peru, Ind., is home to the world’s largest amateur circus and the International Circus Hall of Fame.
+Today, Peru, Indiana, is home to the world’s largest amateur circus and the International Circus Hall of Fame.

 About the Indiana Historical Society